 Choosing to rub their body parts against our legs is a cautious choice when trying to interact.
 While it does signify affection and acceptance, it is not as intimate as a head bump.
 Rubbing the lowest parts of our bodies gives them enough physical contact while giving them space from intense interactions with our faces or touchy hands.
 Comfortable and confident cats may end the association by wrapping their tail around their legs as the last sign of their warm extension to humans they like.

 You will probably enjoy it when your rescued stray cat is choosing to have a civil existence within the home.
 It is ten times better for the cats to camp under your seat than knock things off the kitchen counters.
 How can you continue to foster this sweet and happy behavior?

 - Do not always rush to return the physical favor when they initiate the touch.
 Take time to observe their behavior before gently extending your affection and appreciation.
 Cats are not particularly obsessed with the human touch and tend to reject unwanted love, ultimately leading to consistent distance in the end.

 - When the cat accepts your touch, it is imperative that you continue the treatment at least until they give you a cue to stop.
 They will be happy to come home to you for a little reunion after a long day apart of them hunting birds or mice.

 - Do not slam shut all doors behind you.
-Your affectionate cat will follow you into the bathroom or the bedroom to lay on your feet.
-Leave a crack of the door to assure them that they are always welcomed into your space.
+Your affectionate cat will follow you into the bathroom or the bedroom to lie on your feet.
+Leave a crack in the door to assure them that they are always welcome in your space.

 How can you stop stray cats from rubbing against your legs?